dev-ankit24/Health-Care-Application/README.md

 # HealthCare Service Application

 The HealthCare Service Application would be  a front-end user interface built with React JS and bootstrap.
+This application service, Admin can create, and delete, update and Read user Record(Data).

 ## Features

 - Create Service
 - Update Service
 - Delete Service
-- Get All Service
+- Get All Service (Read All Data)

 ### `npm start`